dachande/typo3-bootstrap/README.md

 * Implement **MailHog** as a systemd service instead of using SysVinit.
 * **TYPO3 Surf** for automated deployments.

+## What about TYPO3 7.6?

+It should also be possible to provision TYPO3 7.6 with this package but its not fully tested yet so there is no 100% guarantee that it will work.
+Please bear that in mind if you try to provision any TYPO3 version below 8.7.

+Please check the comments in the provisioning configuration for additional information on how to set up this package to provision TYPO3 7.6.

 ## Credits

-* The provisioning workflow is loosely based on the provisioning workflow used in the [VCCW](https://github.com/vccw-team/vccw) project.
+The provisioning workflow is loosely based on the provisioning workflow used in the [VCCW](https://github.com/vccw-team/vccw) project.